IPA_MOD(3) IPA_MOD(3)

 Such method of naming symbols in modules allows to have several modules

 Any module can be single-threaded or multi-threaded.
-If a module is not
+If a module does

-expected to be blocked in some of its functions, then it can be built
+not block in its functions, then it can be built as single-threaded.

 If a module is single-threaded, then it can use signals for own purpose